s-yux/ChatApp/README.md

 To Use:

-Step 1: Download the apk file from here 'https://github.com/SylomRouza/ChatApp/releases/download/1.0.1/gigworks1.0.1.apk'
+Step 1: Download the apk file from here: https://github.com/SylomRouza/ChatApp/releases/download/1.0.1/gigworks1.0.1.apk

 Step 2: Register an account with an email and password.